 2. Really get inside your story

 You need to know far more about the story and the ‘story world’ than what you are telling to your listeners.
 Take your time to ‘chew’ on a story.
-Look at the characters, their feelings and ideas.
+Look at the characters, their feelings, and their ideas.
 Look at the setting, visualize the world.
 Your listeners will feel that you know the story.

 3. Sharpen the structure of your story